-Matching services like Betterhelp and TalkSpace have grown in popularity in recent years.
+Matching services like BetterHelp have grown in popularity in recent years.
 They leverage the power of AI and sophisticated machine-learning algorithms to match patients to therapists based on a questionnaire or interview.

 The advantage here is that much of the work is done for you.
 You need only answer the questionnaire honestly and you’ve got a good chance of being matched with the right therapist on the first try.
-Betterhelp and TalkSpace count roughly 3.5 million users between them, which means they have a huge amount of data to draw upon to make accurate recommendations.
+BetterHelp has helped over 4 million people, which means they have a huge amount of data to draw upon to make accurate recommendations.

 You lose some of the control, but the process can be much quicker and just as rewarding.
 The best online therapy platforms have been built with the input of professional psychologists and therapists, so it’s a little like having an expert help you in your choice.